Return to the FAQ Questions

 4. What areas does Armor serve?

-Armor Lock & Safe serves all of metro Atlanta.
-Any questions just give us a call at 770-493-1915.
+Armor Lock & Security serves all of metro Atlanta.
+If you have any specific questions just give us a call at 770-493-1915.

 5. What markets does Armor serve?

 Armor serves the commercial, industrial and residential markets.
+We do everything except automobiles.

 6. Does Armor give appointments?

 Only for the first job of the day, otherwise we can call you when we are on our way.
+We can also hit time frames but giving an exact appointment in the afternoon can be challenging.
+If you absolutely require a certain time give us a call and we will try to work something out with you.

 7. Does Armor carry insurance?